The open floor plan has become extremely popular, but don’t underestimate the advantages of distinct rooms with real walls.

 The Perfect Beach House Requires Balance

 An artful designer is able to create an effective space that preserves both spaciousness and privacy and feels stylistically cohesive.
-Often it’s about using an open plan in part of the home and a closed floor plan in another, in order to maximize entertainment space, capitalize on views, and simplify day-to-day living.
+Often, it’s about using an open plan in part of the home and a closed floor plan in another in order to maximize entertainment space, capitalize on views, and simplify day-to-day living.
+In the world of luxury South Beach, LA custom homes, the choice between an open or traditional floor plan isn’t black and white.
+It’s about finding the perfect balance that aligns with your family’s needs and preferences.
+If you’re ready to remodel or custom-build your beachfront haven, let us help you discover the ideal floor plan that complements your unique lifestyle and aspirations.

 Thanks for reading,